jaxbot/browserlink.vim/README.md

 * `r` - refreshes console buffer
 * `<CR>` - attempts to load the highlighted trace line

+	BLErrors

+Load accumulated Javascript errors of the current session into the quickfix list

+	BLClearErrors

+Reset the error list.

 If you want to get super efficient, you can hook an autocmd to when you leave insert mode (or other times) to reload, say, the stylesheets:

 	au InsertLeave *.css :BLReloadCSS